OpenLearn - in its current and former guise Open2.net - has been producing content for nearly two decades. Most of this remains online.

 - Keeping it online is potentially creating a legal issue (e.g. expired copyright; potential libel)

 - Keeping it online is potentially damaging to the OU brand/reputation (e.g. a contributor has been convicted of a crime that undermines their credentials)

-- We have received a valid request to remove a piece of content (e.g. the contributor has been subject on online harassment and wishes to reduce their digital footprint)
+- We have received a valid request to remove a piece of content (e.g. the contributor has been subjected to online harassment and wishes to reduce their digital footprint)

 - It requires technology to access that has become difficult for an average user to acquire (e.g. a piece of content requires a Shockwave player to be able to enjoy)

 Our preference is to update content rather than remove a piece entirely.
-Reasons for this may include:
+Reasons for updating content may include: